contributte/psr7-http-message/README.md

 ## Prolog

-Middleware / Relay pattern is widely used for handling any HTTP request.
-Such as API request or just any suitable requests.
+Middleware / Relay pattern is widely used for handling any HTTP requests, such as API request, streams, dynamic websites or just any suitable requests.

-In PHP world there are a many solutions and prepared libraries.
+We have a many solutions and prepared libraries in PHP world.

-This packages is based on great a probably best known PSR-7 library [guzzle/psr-7](https://github.com/guzzle/psr7).
+This packages is based on great a probably best known library for PSR-7, it's called [guzzle/psr-7](https://github.com/guzzle/psr7).

 Other libraries: